MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/sql-always-on.md

 ::: moniker-end

-The information in this topic provides tasks that you need to perform in order for Service Manager to work effectively when using availability groups.
-AlwaysOn support a failover environment.
+The information in this article provides tasks that you need to perform in order for Service Manager to work effectively when using availability groups.
+AlwaysOn supports a failover environment.
 This information is supported only with SQL Server 2012 SP2 and above.

-However, this information is not intended to provide detailed instructions on how to configure a SQL Server AlwaysOn Availability Group.
-Additionally, Service Manager does not support setting the MultiSubnetFailover parameter.
-This parameter is not used in Service Manager connection strings.
+However, this information isn't intended to provide detailed instructions on how to configure a SQL Server AlwaysOn Availability Group.
+Additionally, Service Manager doesn't support setting the MultiSubnetFailover parameter.
+This parameter isn't used in Service Manager connection strings.

 >[!IMPORTANT]
-> Service Manager does not support a topology where the reporting and analysis server database is configured as part of the AlwaysOn Availability Group.
+> Service Manager doesn't support a topology where the reporting and analysis server database is configured as part of the AlwaysOn Availability Group.

 > [!NOTE]